artsy/hokusai/docs/Getting_Started.md

 Hokusai aims to provide a smooth CI workflow on a per-project basis.
 As such, it is designed to be configured and run from a shell within a project's git repo.

-We will assume you have already installed Hokusai and run `hokusai configure`, as detailed in [Setup](#Setup).
+We will assume you have already installed Hokusai and run `hokusai configure`, as detailed in [Setup](../README.md#Setup).

-1) Set up Hokusai for a Rails project
+1) Setup Hokusai for a Rails project

 ```bash
 cd ./path/to/my/rails/project/git/repo